 The Confessional #12: C-Suite MCN Exec

-My latest interviewee for The Confessional is a C-Suite executive at a major MCN.
+My latest interviewee for The Confessional is a C-Suite MCN exec.
 He’s been in the space for quite a while now, and was an early employee at one of the major MCN’s in before climbing the ranks.

 – The early days of YouTube MCN’s and signing creators